Tiny gingerbread houses on a pillow of vanilla bean ice cream. These make ahead edible snow globes are the cutest, easy Christmas dessert in the land.

-I get artistic brain freeze.
-Instead, what you get today is a winter dessert that’s so much fun and so easy to make that I’ve taken the liberty of including the link to the Nobel Prize website so you can take the next obvious step and nominate me.
+Today I have for you a winter dessert that’s so much fun and so easy to make that I’ve taken the liberty of including the link to the Nobel Prize website so you can take the next obvious step and nominate me.
 Might I suggest your nominations be either in Physics or the Peace Prize.
 Dealer’s choice.
-I expect to be very busy fielding calls from them shortly so let me quickly run you through how to make your own Snowglobe à la modes.
+I expect to be very busy fielding calls from them shortly so let me quickly run you through how to make your own edible snow globes.

-Make your favourite gingerbread dough.
-I’ll include a link to the recipe I’ve been using since I was 20 years old and made dirty gingerbread men near the end of this post.
+Make your favourite gingerbread dough (or use the recipe I’ve included lower down in the post.)
 Press the dough out into a large rectangle and then roll it it until it’s very thin.
 Around 1/8th of an inch or even less.
 I like to roll mine out on Parchment paper.
 Then you can just slide the entire hunk of rolled out dough, along with the Parchment paper onto your baking sheet.

 You can use a pizza cutter or a paring knife for cutting.
-While the gingerbread is still warm and hasn’t “cured” hard yet you can do fairly precise cutting with it, like cutting out doors and windows.
+Because the gingerbread is quite soft when you take it out of the oven you can do fairly precise cutting with it, like cutting out doors and windows.

 To make the roof cut 2 pieces that are slightly larger than the sides of the house.
 You can also wait to cut the roof until you’ve “glued” the house sides together.